danh955/z007/README.md

 This is a Blazor server web application template.
 Use this to start a Blazor project.

+### After cloning the project, do this

+- Run "npm install" inside the BlazorUI project.

 ### Using

 - [Visual Studio v16.8](https://visualstudio.microsoft.com/vs/preview)